Mec-iS/fullstack-nanodegree-conference/README.md

 ## Task 2:
 ### Design:
 - I choosed to add the wishlist as a property ('sessionKeysWishlist') in the Profile model, as I think is the most efficient way to do it.
-- The SessionKey can be retrieved via `conference.getConferenceSessions`
+- The SessionKey can be retrieved via `conference.getConferenceSessions` or any other endpoint that serves a Session.

 ### Endpoints:
 - `wishlist/add/{websafeSessionKey}` > `conference.addSessionToWishlist`